yzf750/general-notes/metasploit-tips.md

-Create payload and listeners "One Liners"
+Create payload and listener "One Liners"
 ------------------------------------------------
 ```bash
 # Windows